What Are Kentucky's Car Accident Laws?

 If you try to file your lawsuit after the applicable time limit has passed, you can count on the defendant (the person you're trying to sue) pointing out that discrepancy to the court as part of a motion to dismiss.
 The court will almost certainly grant the motion (unless some rare exception applies to extend the filing deadline), and that will be the end of your case.
 That's why it's crucial to understand how the statute of applies to your situation.

-According to Kentucky Revised Statutes section 411.182, Kentucky is a "pure comparative fault" state.
-This means that the amount of damages you can recover in a car-accident-related lawsuit is reduced by the same percentage as your level of fault in causing the crash.
+Under Kentucky Revised Statutes section 411.182, Kentucky is a "pure comparative fault" state.
+This means that the amount of compensation you can recover in a car-accident-related lawsuit is reduced by the same percentage as your level of fault in causing the crash.

 For instance, suppose that the jury determines that your injuries, pain and suffering, and other losses total $100,000.
 However, the jury also thinks that you were 10 percent responsible for the crash.
 In that situation, the total amount of your damages, $100,000, is reduced by 10 percent, or $10,000, leaving you with a total award of $90,000.
 Even if you're found mostly at-fault for the accident, you can still recover for your losses against other at-fault parties, just be prepared to see any damages award significantly reduced.

-The comparative negligence rule binds Kentucky judges and juries (if your car accident case makes it to court), and it will also guide a car insurance claims adjuster when he or she is evaluating your case.
+The comparative negligence rule binds Kentucky judges and juries (if your car accident case makes it to court), and it will also guide a car insurance claims adjuster when they're evaluating your case.
 Also keep in mind that since there is no empirical means of allocating fault, any assignment of liability will ultimately come down to your ability to negotiate with a claims adjuster or to persuade a judge or jury.

 Car Accident Claim Tool